How to clean a Diesel Particulate Filter while driving ?

-Every year, the European drive an average of 13,000 kilometres.
+Every year, the French drive an average of 13,000 kilometres.
 That's relatively little.
 A good proportion of them - perhaps you - use their cars in urban areas.
 There's nothing wrong with that.
 But if your car runs on diesel and has a diesel particulate filter, the risk of clogging becomes very real.
 Fortunately, there's a simple way of cleaning a diesel particulate filter !
 The solution is to drive your car in a slightly higher gear.
 Here are the instructions for prolonging the life of your DPF.

 A diesel particulate filter works in two stages.
 Firstly, it filters out fine particles and collects them.
 These particles clump together to form a thick layer around the filter, which can eventually clog it.